shigeosapsycho/csulbeetcode/README.md

 # csulbleetcode
-my leetcode journey
+my LeetCode and NeetCode journey

-i code in python btw
+I mainly code in Python but decided to pick up Java.